-Our collection jewelry will be packaged in a wheat-colored recycled paper jewelry box that's stamped with our Erica Weiner logo.
-We don't send a box for each item you order, but double up jewelry in boxes to help out the environment. if you need additional boxes for gift-giving, let us know in the "notes" section at checkout.
-Engagement, antique and “1909” rings come in a navy blue flip-top ring box with the Erica Weiner logo embossed in gold inside the lid.
-Both are very pretty, so we don't do additional gift-wrapping.
+Our EWcollection jewelry will be packaged in a black paper jewelry box that's stamped with our Erica Weiner logo.
+We don't send a box for each item you order, but double up jewelry in boxes to help out the environment.
+If you need additional boxes for gift-giving, let us know in the "notes" section at checkout.
+Engagement, antique and “1909” rings come in a proposal-worthy leatherette flip-top box with the Erica Weiner logo embossed in gold inside the lid.
+Both are very pretty, but we also can gift-wrap your order for an additional $5.
 If you’d prefer a gift receipt included with your order, please write "Gift Receipt" in the "notes" field at checkout.

 I live in New York City.
 Can I just come pick up my order?

 You ordered something online, but don't want it shipped?
-Fine.
+No problem.
 Indicate in the “message” section that you’re coming in one of our NYC shops.
 We'll hold your jewelry and refund your shipping fee.
 Let us know which store is more convenient—our shop in Nolita

 , in downtown Manhattan; or our Boerum Hill, Brooklyn

 shop.
 For more information, you can email us at firstname.lastname@example.org

 .
 If you'd like to talk to a human, call (212) 334-6383 (Nolita) or (718) 855-2555 (Boerum Hill).